milomedia/tilix/_includes/impact-detail.md

-Impact investing is proving to be a great way for Tilix to adapt to the emerging smart energy market.
-It is also a small but important contribution to winning the fossil fuel end game.

-Our impact investing has the potential to scale across a number of dimensions.
-For example, Tilix is building a syndicate to help share research and pool the resources of other likeminded angels.

-Some of the approaches we use to harness the positive power of enterprise in making energy clean, cheap and cheerful are outlined below.

 ### Seed Investment
 Tilix provides resources for a business start-outs in the smart energy category, usually in exchange for convertible debt or ownership equity.
 Opportunities come to us through online platforms like LinkedIn, f6s.com and angel.co.